 I was Visiting Tutor at York University for three years, working on the initial teacher training programme.
 I have contributed to the Cambridge University initial teacher training programme (School of Education) and the Essex University ITT scheme.
 I have spoken at occasional conferences about teaching English, literacy, school leadership and behaviour management.
 Over the years, I have also worked as a consultant with QCA, the DfE and TDA, and given talks to a range of audiences on literacy, leadership and education issues.
 I am proud to be a Patron of the English & Media Centre

 A few years ago I was invited to become a Founding Fellow of the English Association.
 In 2006 I became a 'Leading Thinker' for the National Education Trust.
-Until summer 2016, I am a National Representative on the Council for the Association of School & College Leaders and Chair of their Pedagogy Committee.
+I have been a national representative for Association of School & College Leaders and chair of their Pedagogy Committee.

 My areas of special interest are:

 Similarly, the article below (originally written for a monthly Longman column I used to write) shows the influence of great teachers to change our lives.
 That's what happened to me: